The Second Language Advantage: 8 Ways Being Bilingual Brings Big Benefits

 Some awesome ways to possibly expand your social circle while becoming bilingual include connecting with others in language learning communities near you or hosting a foreign exchange student in your home.

 To start off, though, one of the easiest ways to get going on the social aspect of language learning is to find a language exchange partner, or even just a pen pal.
+One terrific site to find pen pals is PenPalWorld.

 2. Being Bilingual Gives You Advantages at Every Stage of Life